-The Corporation, through its subsidiary Coanzamex, has an agreement which was renegotiated in the three months ending December 31, 2015 and finalized in January 2016 with the Municipality of Parral, Mexico ("Town") to mine and process tailings material for precious metal recovery.
-With the renegotiated agreement, the Corporation eliminated a 12% net profit royalty and increased the monthly royalty payment from \$30 to a \$48 per month to the Town which increases based on the market average silver price.
+The Corporation, through its subsidiary Coanzamex, has an agreement with the Municipality of Parral, Mexico ("Town") to mine and process tailings material for precious metal recovery.
+The Corporation makes payments of \$48 per month to the Town which increases based on the market average silver price, with payments continuing until tailings are completely mined.
 As the monthly royalty payment increases based on the market average silver price, from a minimum of \$48 per month to a maximum of \$88 per month, this obligation is accounted for as an embedded derivative liability.
-The fair value of the liability has been accounted for using a Monte Carlo simulation based on the spot price of silver at September 30, 2017 (2016 - \$19.48), as well as the historical volatility of silver market prices.
-The fair value of the liability under this method at year end was \$464 (2016 - \$804).
+The fair value of the liability has been accounted for using a Monte Carlo simulation based on the spot price of silver at September 30, 2018 of \$14.31 (September 30, 2017 - \$16.86), as well as the historical volatility of silver market prices.
+The fair value of the liability under this method at September 30, 2018 was \$352 (September 30, 2017 - \$464).

-For the years ended September 30, 2017 and 2016 (in thousands of United States dollars unless otherwise stated)
+For the years ended September 30, 2018 and 2017 (in thousands of United States dollars unless otherwise stated)